Av-code80/CRUD-API-App/README.md

-# Frontend Challenge

-## Build a web app with Next.js 13
+## Let's building a web app with Next-App

-As a frontend developer you get the task to implement a frontend for an employee API, where you can list, create, read, update and delete employees.
+Practicing to implement an employee API App, where we can list, create, read, update and delete employees.

 ### API